Travel Policy Related to COVID-19

 We thank you for your cooperation.
 Your health and safety, and that of our patients and members, is our highest priority.

 BMC strongly recommends that you avoid unnecessary travel as COVID-19 transmission remains a credible concern.
 The following guidelines will apply whether or not a formal notice has been sent by the hospital.

-Domestic travel outside Massachusetts and international business travel remains suspended and will not be reimbursed.
+Domestic and international business travel remains suspended and will not be reimbursed.
 Exceptions to this policy may be granted by your department VP or Chair under special circumstances and as deemed essential for domestic travel.
 If an exception is granted by your department VP or Chair, please follow the guidance outlined under Personal Travel for returning to work.

 - You have had COVID-19 in the last 90 days (from day of symptom onset or day of first positive test if asymptomatic).

 - You have received either two doses of the Moderna or Pfizer COVID-19 vaccines or a single dose of the Janssen COVID-19 vaccine at least 14 days PRIOR.

 - Testing under BMC’s COVID-19 Employee Health Concern Response is summarized as follows:

 - Employees must contact their manager and email [email protected] regardless of vaccination status, to give notification of travel and return.

 - Employees who have not obtained the COVID-19 vaccine must:

 - Obtain a baseline test.
 The baseline test can be performed prior to return to Massachusetts but must be no longer than 72 hours before arrival OR can be performed on return to Massachusetts and must be performed within 72 hours of arrival.
 If that baseline test is negative, the employee may return to work and must have a repeat test at five days and again at 10 days.